frank26080115/alpha-fairy/doc/Firmware-Engineering.md

 The M5StickC library provides an implementation of the AHRS filter to calculate angles from accelerometer and gyroscope data.
 The output isn't very good but is good enough for me to not bother re-writing the filter.

-For focus pulling, the user tilts the device left or right to determine both the direction and speed of focus change.
+For focus pulling and zooming, the user tilts the device left or right to determine both the direction and speed of focus change.

 To adjust values in the configuration screens, tilting left means the user wants the value to go down, tilting right means the user wants the value to go up.